 BY JOYCE NANETTE JOHNSON, Staff Writer

-PETERSBURG — The Christmas season has officially begun with the arrival of the holiday musical “The Family Blessing,” which brings a magical dream world to life using imaginative costumes, exotic sets and exhilarating dance sequences.
+ST. PETERSBURG — The Christmas season has officially begun with the arrival of the holiday musical “The Family Blessing,” which brings a magical dream world to life using imaginative costumes, exotic sets, and exhilarating dance sequences.

 The production also delivers a message of hope and love that transcends cultures.
 In its fourth year, playwright, director and producer Jai Hinson has been at the helm of the creative process from the beginning and was also the choreographer of the original production of “The Chocolate Nutcracker,” from which “The Family Blessing” was developed.

 The production is a visual delight as it takes the audience through mythical lands, each brilliantly choreographed with a delightful mixture of different dance forms including ballet, tap, salsa and hip-hop.

 Hinson not only created a production that has enthralled audiences, but she is also the founder and director of the Artz 4 Life Academy, which includes Dundu Dole Urban African Ballet, a creative outlet for young talent for many years.

 “I wanted to create a place where youngsters could feel safe in while exploring their artistry,” Hinson explained.
 “I wanted them to know that they could accomplish this in their own community by coming to local facilities where they could work with professional artists and move forward.”